Darko331/Darko331/README.md

 2. h
 31. otuzbir funny

-## I am running out of unfunny ideas to put here so I'm gonna put here even more unfunny stuff (it's not really bad and maybe not unfunny but like I have no ideas what to do)
+## I am running out of unfunny ideas to put here so I'm gonna put here even more unfunny stuff (it's not really bad and maybe not unfunny but like I have no ideas what to do and I want a """proffesional""" looking description something idk)
 ##### Aden is an adult who lives in his own house.
 ##### otuzbir
 ##### 31